DataDog/dd-trace-rb/integration/apps/rails-seven-delayed-job/README.md

-# Rails 7 Sidekiq/DelayedJob: Demo application for Datadog APM
+# Rails 7 DelayedJob: Demo application for Datadog APM

-A generic Rails 7 web application with scenarios using Sidekiq/DelayedJob.
+A generic Rails 7 web application with scenarios using DelayedJob.

 For generating Datadog APM traces.